auth0/lock/README.md

 Open the widget on `reset` mode, but withouht the bottom `cancel` button action to go back to `signin`.
 This method is useful when your site has custom *signin* and *signup* links at a different form.

-> Note: For a full detail of initialization configuration check the [wiki][show-configuration] article on this topic.

 ```js
 var lock = new Auth0Lock('xxxxxx', '<account>.auth0.com');